vjf2/website_template/content/authors/admin/_index.md

 I am a postdoctoral fellow in biology at Georgetown University and co-Director of the [Shark Bay Dolphin Project](https:/www.monkeymiadolphins.org).
 I am interested behavioral ecology of marine mammals.

+I am generally interested in how ecology and evolution shape social behavior in marine mammals.
+My dissertation research examined how genetic and environmental factors interact to produce complex social behavior in bottlenose dolphins in Shark Bay, Western Australia.
+As a National Science Foundation Graduate Research Fellow I collaborated with the University of the Sunshine Coast, Queensland, Australia on the genetics project through the NSF GROW program.
+I am additionally involved in research on sociogenetic structure in pilot whales in North Carolina with Duke University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.